“Tactics, my noble Menelaus. That’s what we need now.” ~ The Iliad (10.49-50)

 - Melt the butter and oil in a pan on medium heat.

 - Stir in flour and cook, stirring continuously for 2 minutes.

 - Gradually stir in the milk and season with salt and cook for 8 minutes.

 - Place sprouts in individual gratin dishes and pour over the sauce.

 - Top each gratin with grated cheese and bake for 15 minutes.

 - ¡Que aproveche!

-Food Lovebeef braised brown butter cabbage cake chicken chocolate cranberry dessert desserts easy garlic Greek ground beef honey Italian lamb lentils main course main dish mardi gras meatballs mexican new mexican new orleans nuts orange pasta pork pudding rice rigatoni scones short ribs shoulder chops shrimp side dish soufflé soup southern spanish Spanish food tomato tomatoes weeknight
+Food Lovebeef braised breakfast brown butter cabbage cake chicken chocolate cranberry dessert desserts easy fried dough garlic Greek ground beef honey Italian lentils main course main dish mardi gras meatballs mexican new mexican new orleans nuts orange pasta pork pudding rice rigatoni scones short ribs shrimp side dish soufflé soup southern spanish Spanish food tomato tomatoes weeknight